nareshkumavat/TechTitans/README.md

 # TechTitans

-# Career Counseling Website
+# Trajectio

 # Description
-The Career Counseling website is designed to help individuals discover their strengths and identify the best career paths for them.
+The Trajectio  is designed to help individuals discover their strengths and identify the best career paths for them.
 It features an interactive quiz that assesses users’ interests, preferred work environments, and skills.
 Based on the quiz results, users receive personalized career recommendations.

 # Features
 Interactive Quiz: Users can take a quiz to discover their strengths and suitable career paths.

 Responsive Design: The website is fully responsive and works seamlessly on all devices.

 User-Friendly Navigation: Easy-to-use navigation with links to Home, About Us, and Contact Us pages.

 Modern UI: Clean and modern user interface with a focus on usability and aesthetics.
 Technologies Used: